giongto35/cloud-game/README.md

 5. **Horizontally scaled**: The infrastructure is designed to be able to scale under high traffic by adding more instances.
 6. **Cloud storage**: Game state is storing on online storage, so you can come back and continue playing your incomplete game later.

-## Run on local by Docker

-You try running the server directly by `make dev.run-docker`.
-It will spawn a docker environment and you can access the service on `localhost:8000`.

 ## Development environment

 Install Golang https://golang.org/doc/install .
 Because the project uses GoModule, so it requires Go1.11 version.